spinnaker/spinnaker.github.io/guides/tutorials/codelabs/gce-source-to-prod/index.md

 The purpose of this pipeline is to generate a GCE image from a package, and then deploy the image on server groups in the test cluster.
 We want this pipeline to be kicked off every time the Jenkins continuous integration job completes.

-Create a new pipeline by navigating to the PIPELINES tab and clicking the *New* button
+Create a new pipeline by navigating to the PIPELINES tab and clicking the *Create* button

 * Name the pipeline “Bake & Deploy to Test”.
 * Click the *Create Pipeline* button.